CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 1. To learn more about teams refer to https://docs.microsoft.com/en-us/MicrosoftTeams/get-started-with-teams-quick-start.

 # Exercise 2: Explore teams admin center

+  In this exercise you will learn how to configure Teams policies.

 ### Task 1 :  Manage teams policies